Scope of work

 Policy for completing revisions and/or supplying additional information

 The UPCC process requires timely responsiveness on the part of chairs/directors seeking review and approval of new courses, modifications, and related actions.
 All revisions must be completed, and/or all additional information must be supplied, within 30 days of the chair/director’s receipt of UPCC feedback.
-If revisions are not completed and/or additional information is not supplied within that span, the item(s) under review will be returned by the Associate Provost’s office to the college curriculum committee or associate dean for future UPCC resubmission.
+If revisions are not completed and/or additional information is not supplied within that span, the item(s) under review will be returned by the Senior Associate Provost’s office to the college curriculum committee or associate dean for future UPCC resubmission.
 This policy is effective November 1, 2013.

 Retention Policy for UPCC Documents at Academic Affairs: